 However, therein also lies the problem.
 Once word begins to spread that the moe blobs are going to engage in a battle royale for survival or the cutesy slice-of-life series turns out to be horror, everybody attracted by the buzz is going into the series with the big twist spoiled in advance.
 It’s hard to be surprised when mad shit goes down when everybody who recommended you the show promised it’d be a mad time.
-My friend who recommended me Talentless Nana specifically told me to do NO RESEARCH for this exact reason, but even that was enough to signal that there’d be one of these twists lying in wait.
+My friend who recommended me Talentless Nana specifically told me to do NO RESEARCH for this exact reason, but even that was enough to signal to me that there’d be one of these twists lying in wait.

 That is assuming the mystery even holds up until release.
-Madoka Magica famously struggled to keep its true intentions under wraps when industry-savvy people saw Gen Urobuchi working with Shaft on a magical series and rang the alarm bells.
+Madoka Magica famously struggled to keep its true intentions under wraps when industry-savvy people saw Gen Urobuchi working with Shaft on a magical girl series and rang the alarm bells.
 However, it can go wrong for just about any series that tries to pull this off for any reason.
 When my friend recommended 0 research, that really was the only way to go forward.
 A lot of effort was put into keeping Talentless Nana enigmatic, but one look at the manga’s blood-splattered covers and the gig would have been up.
 Or even just the Wikipedia, AniList, and MAL pages.
 You can mark tags as spoilers in AniList, but you can’t hide the genre listing that says “Drama, Horror, Psychological, Supernatural, Thriller”.